 Benefits: Gives your pup another form of exercise and allows them to be with you.

 Drawbacks: Must be supervised!
-Drinking water that may carry germs, parasites, giardia, toxic algae, or rotting fish/salmon.
-Rattlesnakes swim.
+Drinking water that may carry germs.
 Carry and offer fresh water from home or bottles.
-Watch pup does not overheat or get too chilled.
-Look out for water toxicity whether just playing in the water and/or swimming - can be deadly.
-Labs especially look out for Swimmer's Tail.
-Speak with your Veterinarian for safety tips.
+Watch pup does not overheat.

 Food Delivery Systems: